 Child Care Innovation Fund Opportunities

-1. Regional planning opportunities that bring economic development and early childhood leaders together to accelerate community-level efforts to address Michigan’s child care crisis
+1. Regional planning opportunities bring economic development and early childhood leaders together to accelerate community-level efforts to address Michigan’s child care crisis

 2. Start-up and scale-up funding to support communities to launch, replicate, or sustain early care and education apprenticeship models to address child care workforce challenges